 While initially drawn to the simplicity and economy of Shaker baskets, I soon began to experiment with a freer, more sculptural kind of basket weaving.
 Using the ribbed technique that I taught myself through the study of the Appalachian egg basket, I incorporate this weaving style into the pieces of driftwood I collect along the banks of the Hudson River, Lake Ontario, the coast of Maine, and lakes and rivers in between.

-I hope that my work will portray for you the sense of movement that I see in each piece of driftwood and evoke visions of rapid currents, rolling seas, the wonder of moving bodies of water.
+I hope that my work will portray for you the sense of movement that I see in each piece of driftwood and evoke visions of rapid currents, rolling seas, and the sheer the wonder of moving bodies of water.

 Thank you for visiting my site.